Joe Rooney (American football)

 Joseph Patrick Rooney (August 28, 1898 – March 4, 1979) was a Canadian-born American professional football player.
-After attending high school in Virginia, Minnesota, Rooney made his professional debut in the early years of National Football League in 1923 with the Duluth Kelleys.
+After attending high school in Virginia, Minnesota, Rooney made his professional debut in the early years of National Football League (NFL) in 1923 for the Kelley–Duluth club.
 He played for the Kelleys, Duluth Eskimos, Chicago Cardinals, Pottsville Maroons and Rock Island Independents during his 7-year career.